corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/operations/deployment/hsm-integration.md

 {{< codesample file="/content/en/platform/corda/4.8/codesamples/AWSCloudConfigurationParser.java" >}}

-The configuration parser will be unique to the HSM implementation, and is used to deserialise HSM configuration to a Java class.
+The configuration parser will be unique to the HSM implementation, and is used to deserialize HSM configuration to a Java class.

 ## The factory class